MaxRan92/StockBook/README.md

 ## Future Features:

+* ### Timezone choice
+All the live market data are in UTC time zone.
+A future useful feature would be to give the possibility to choose time zone during user registration, so that the timestamps can be all converted accordingly.

 * ### Stock Screener
 One of the most powerful development for StockBook would be a stock screener.
 Users can select performance, fundamental or sentiment paramenters as filters to find the best opportunities.